Intelligent minds and creative thinking

-The next time you assign problem to your students, instead of jumping to the first obvious solution, let them take a step back and see if they can find several alternative solutions.
-At first this is going to be difficult to do, but with practice they will be able to come up with many alternatives.
+The next time you assign a problem to your students, instead of jumping to the first obvious solution, let them take a step back and see if they can find several alternative solutions.
+At first, this is going to be difficult to do, but with practice, they will be able to come up with many alternatives.
 A creative mind sees the different angles of a problem which yields a number of possible solutions to choose from and results in a unique original solution.

 - Questions, questions, questions

 Help students develop the ability to ask questions.
-Formulating questions about an issue leads to better understanding of the problem and leads to develop critical thinking.
-Encourage students to use Socratic method to question assumptions, concepts, rationale, viewpoints etc to reach deeper understanding.
+Formulating questions about an issue leads to a better understanding of the problem and leads to develop critical thinking.
+Encourage students to use the Socratic method to question assumptions, concepts, rationale, viewpoints, etc to reach a deeper understanding.

 - Students are central

 If we constantly provide students with information, we exclude the possibility that they think for themselves.
 The situation becomes less open-ended in the sense that they will concentrate only on this information to the exclusion of any new ideas of their own.
 Teachers should provide only the necessary guidelines for the performance of tasks and no more!

 While it is important to allow for one-right-answer items when preparing tests, it is essential to include tasks allowing for creative production.
 This will give free vent to students to uncover their creative and intellectual abilities